karlo-babic/paradigms-py/1-Introduction-to-Programming-Concepts.md

     - The `.join()` method makes the main thread pause and wait until the other thread has completed.
 Without it, the main program might finish and exit before `slow_task` gets a chance to print its final message.

 #### The Danger Ahead: Shared Data
-This example works nicely because the two threads are completely independent—they don't share any data.
+This example works nicely because the two threads are completely independent - they don't share any data.
 The main challenge of concurrency, and a topic for a much later chapter, is what happens when multiple threads try to read and write to the **same variable**.
 This can lead to unpredictable and incorrect results, a problem known as a **race condition**.
 For now, we are just introducing the concept of running tasks independently.

 #### Exercise: Concurrent Countdown
 - Write a program that starts two threads.